Abstrack5/Code-quiz/README.md

 ## Code-quiz
-This is a timed coding quiz with multiple-choice questions.
+This is a timed coding quiz with multiple-choice questions, that tests your Javascript knowledge.

 ## Instructions
 * Click "Start Quiz"